ilalmi/wpsolr-search-engine/readme.txt

 = 1.4 =
 * Fixed warning on search page for self hosted Solr
-* Fixed error on autocomplete, and search page with "did you mean" activated, for self hosted Solr
+* Requires to reload yor index with the new config files (solrconfig.xml, schema.xml).
+Fixed error on autocomplete, and search page with "did you mean" activated, for self hosted Solr

 = 1.3 =
 * Speed up search results display.